-The Logan Public library owes it's existence to two retired principals of the Logan High school.
+The Logan Public library owes its existence to two retired principals of the Logan High school.
 The ladies presented their idea to the public and in November 1913 a meeting was held.
-The price of admission was a book.
-128 books were collected, a library board elected and we became the Logan Public library.
+The price of admission was a book and 128 books were collected.
+It was at this meeting that our first library board was elected and we became the Logan Public Library.
 Our first site was a room in the northeast corner of the courthouse.

-In 1915 Logan received one of the last Carnegie grants and the original building was built on our current site.
-In 1967 the basement was remodeled and a children's room created.
-In 1988 we doubled our space and now have 4,800 square feet.
-A new entry and elevator on the east side has made us completely handicapped-accessible.
+In 1915 Logan received one of the last Carnegie Grants and the original building was built on our current site.
+In 1967 the basement was remodeled and a children's room created and in 1988 we doubled our space to 4,800 square feet.
+A new entry and elevator on the east side has made us ADA accessible.

-The new addition gave us lounge, study areas and more shelf space on the main floor.
-In the basement we added a story well area to the children's room; created a meeting room with kitchenette and handicapped accessible restrooms.
-The children's library was recently redone, and is a bright child friendly spot.
+The new addition gave us lounge and study areas as well as more shelf space on the main floor.
+In the basement we added a story well area to the children's room, created a meeting room with kitchenette, and handicapped accessible restrooms.
+The children's library was recently redecorated making it a bright, child friendly spot.

 Library Board Members: